pagkly/Zed/Investopedia4/How Diversified Companies Work.md

 One of the benefits of being a diversified company is that it buffers a business from dramatic fluctuations in any one industry sector.
 However, this model is also less likely to enable stockholders to realize significant gains or losses because it is not singularly focused on one business.

-The best management teams can balance the alluring desires of business diversification with the practical pitfalls of growth and the challenges it brings with it.
+The best management teams can balance the alluring desires of business [[Diversification|diversification]] with the practical pitfalls of growth and the challenges it brings with it.

 ## How a Diversified Company Works